DarkEnergyProcessor/livesim2_async/docs/CommandLine.md

 ### about

 Shows the program license, external libraries, and more.
 It's more like "Credits" screen.
 Hover your mouse to "License" text to see license for particular component.
-(Note that **AquaShine** is not listed, because it's core component & specially written for Live Simulator: 2)
+(Note that **AquaShine** and **NoteLoader** were not listed, because it's a specially written for Live Simulator: 2)

 ### render